CesiumGS/3d-tiles/Styling/README.md

 ${foo[${bar}]}
 ```

-If a feature does not have a property with specified name, the variable evaluates to `undefined`.
+If a feature does not have a property with the specified name, the variable evaluates to `undefined`.
 Note that the property may also be `null` if `null` was explicitly stored for a property.

 Variables may be any of the supported native JavaScript types:
 * `Boolean`